Marquette vs. Purdue College Basketball Predictions & Picks - November 22

 - Pick ATS: Purdue (-3.5)

 Purdue is 4-1-0 against the spread this season compared to Marquette's 1-2-0 ATS record.
-The Boilermakers have a 3-2-0 record going over the point total, while games involving the Golden Eagles have a record of 1-2-0 when it comes to hitting the over.
-The two teams score an average of 162.8 points per game, 21.3 more points than this matchup's total.
+A total of three out of the Boilermakers' games this season have hit the over, and one of the Golden Eagles' games have gone over.
+The two teams score an average of 162.8 points per game, 22.3 more points than this matchup's total.

 Sportsbook Promo Codes